Autumn/Winter Schedule commences Sept 26, 2022 with a 1-hour Virtual Orientation Session at noon.

-The course is built around two modules.
+The course is built around two modules:

-Supporting a Person Within the Autistic Spectrum
+Module 1: Supporting a Person Within the Autism Spectrum

-Wellbeing and Positive Behaviour Supports
+Module 2: Wellbeing and Positive Behaviour Supports

 Unit 1, The history, diagnosis, characteristic features and co-occurring difficulties in autism spectrum disorder.
 This unit looks at the diagnosis, history and characteristic features of autism in order to provide you with a general understanding of the condition.
 The work of the main researchers/writers in the field is presented and the prevalence of the condition is discussed.
 A large part of the unit discusses theories about the causes of autism and how the condition is diagnosed.